Cbhihe/classify_sound_mobile/Readme.md

  "go", "stop",
  "yes", "no",
 as well as the additional categories of "unknown word" and "background noise".
 It uses the web browser's WebAudio API.
-It is built on top of TensorFlow.js and can perform inference and transfer learning entirely in the browser, using WebGL GPU acceleration.
+It is built on top of TensorFlow.js and can perform inference and transfer learning entirely in the browser, optionally using WebGL GPU acceleration.

-First, we load and run a pre-trained model that can recognize 20 speech commands.
-Then using your microphone, you will build and train a simple neural network that recognizes your sounds and makes the slider go left or right.
+First, load and run a pre-trained model that can recognize 20 speech commands.
+Then using the microphone, build and train a simple neural network that recognizes your sounds and makes the slider go left or right.

 ## Objective